IamSavitha/ML_Learn/ML_types/Advanced_Learning_Paradigms_Complete_Guide.md

 # Advanced Learning Paradigms: Complete Guide
 **Topics 2.3, 2.4, and 2.5: Semi-Supervised, Self-Supervised, and Other Learning Paradigms**
-*Comprehensive guide covering all topics from flipped class, class notes, and slides*
+*Comprehensive guide with detailed mathematical derivations and step-by-step explanations*

 ---